pecan-solutions/lacesong/docs/USAGE.md

 1. **Detect your game installation** - Scans for Hollow Knight: Silksong
 2. **Check for updates** - Verifies you have the latest version
-3. **Navigate to Game Detection** - Shows the detection screen
+3. **Navigate to Home** - Shows the main dashboard

+## Main Interface

+### Navigation Sidebar

+The left sidebar provides quick access to all major features:

+- **Home** - Main dashboard with quick actions and game status
+- **Game Detection** - Locate and configure your game installation
+- **Browse Mods** - Discover and install new mods from the community
+- **Installed Mods** - View and manage your currently installed mods
+- **BepInEx Install** - Install and configure the BepInEx mod loader
+- **Manage Mods** - Advanced mod management and configuration
+- **Settings** - Application settings and preferences

+### Bottom Bar

+The persistent bottom bar provides:

+- **Launch Controls** - Launch the game in modded or vanilla mode
+- **Game Status** - Shows current game state and launch options
+- **Split-button Design** - Main launch button with dropdown for mode selection

+## Game Detection

-### Game Detection
+### Automatic Detection

-The Game Detection screen helps you locate your Hollow Knight: Silksong installation:
+Lacesong automatically scans for Hollow Knight: Silksong installations:

-#### Automatic Detection
-- Click **"🔍 Detect Games"** to scan your system
-- Lacesong will check:
-  - Steam Library folders
+- **Steam Library folders** - Common Steam installation paths
-  - Epic Games Store installations
-  - GOG Galaxy installations
+- **GOG Galaxy** - GOG Galaxy installations
-  - Xbox Game Pass installations
+- **Xbox Game Pass** - Xbox Game Pass installations
-  - Common installation paths
+- **Common installation paths** - Standard installation directories

-#### Manual Selection
+### Manual Selection

+If automatic detection fails:

+1. Navigate to **Game Detection** in the sidebar
-- Click **"📁 Browse for Game"** if automatic detection fails
+2. Click **"Browse for Game"**
-- Navigate to your game folder containing `Hollow Knight Silksong.exe`
+3. Navigate to your game folder containing the game executable
+   - Windows: `Hollow Knight Silksong.exe`
+   - macOS: `Hollow Knight Silksong.app`
-- Select the folder and click OK
+4. Select the folder and click **"Continue"**

-#### Proceeding
+### Game Status

-- Once a game is detected, it will appear in the list
+Once detected, the game status will show:
-- Select your game and click **"Continue"** to proceed to mod management
+- Game name and installation path
+- Detection status and configuration options
+- Quick access to re-detect or change installation

 ## BepInEx Installation